Jonah Heim Player Props: Rangers vs. Phillies

-On Saturday, Jonah Heim (on the back of going 2-for-4 with a double and two RBI) and the Texas Rangers play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:05 PM ET.
+The Texas Rangers and Jonah Heim, who went 2-for-4 with a double and two RBI last time out, take on Bailey Falter and the Philadelphia Phillies at Globe Life Field, Sunday at 7:08 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double and two RBI) against the Phillies.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double and two RBI) against the Phillies.

 Jonah Heim Game Info & Props vs. the Phillies